spinnaker/spinnaker.io/content/en/docs/guides/developer/plugin-creator/project-config.md

 ---
 layout: single
-title: "Plugin Project Configuration"
+title: 'Plugin Project Configuration'
 sidebar:
   nav: guides
 redirect-from:
   - /guides/developer/plugin-creators/project-config/
 ---

-{% include toc %}

 Plugins are an evolving feature.
 The easiest way to set up a new plugin project is to copy one of the [spinnaker-plugin-examples](https://github.com/spinnaker-plugin-examples) projects that most closely resembles what you want to do.